 Sunbeams reached from the blue sky to warm the sleepy couple.

-Lolli Lamb lay her gentle head on the fuzzy neck of her dear friend Doue’ Deer.
+Lolli Lamb lay her gentle head on the fuzzy bronze neck of her friend Derry Deer.

-She grinned as she thought about his little tail sticking up as he protected her from Old Grey Bully Goat.
+Lolli grinned as she thought about Derry’s white tuft of a tail sticking up as he protected her from Old Grey Bully Goat.

 No one saw this but her.

-Doue’s long legs running through the meadow, jumping over streams and leaping through thickets, were like fingers strumming a guitar.
+Derry’s long legs running through the meadow, jumping over chilly streams and leaping through green thickets, were like fingers strumming a guitar.

-His melody sweet and sad rang in Lolli’s heart and pulled on the strings of her soul.
+His sweet and sad melody rang in Lolli’s heart and pulled on the strings of her colorful soul.

-His sounds buzzed in her ear like the bees when they make golden honey, and hummed like the sparrows when they welcome the sun over the crest.
+Derry’s sounds buzzed in her ear like the bees when they make golden honey and hummed like the sparrows when they welcome the orange sun over the crest.

-Doue’s big brown loving, longing, eyes looked into Lolli’s precious soul.
+Derry’s big brown loving, longing, eyes pierced through Lolli’s sentimental soul.

-She kissed each of Doue’s eyelids, which told him I love you too.
+Lolli kissed each of Derry’s creamy eyelids, which told him I love you too.

-He flicked an orange ladybug off the soft pink inside of Lolli’s ear.
+Derry flicked a red and black ladybug off the soft pink inside of Lolli’s ear.

-He remembered she was not nuzzled beside him in the field any longer, but rather on a journey in a faraway land.
+Derry remembered that Lolli was not nuzzled beside him in the green field any longer, but rather on a journey in a faraway land.

-A tear squeezed from Doue’s big, brown eye.
+A tear squeezed from Derry’s big brown eye.

-He felt a slight breeze and then a white and brown butterfly dried the tear with her silky wing.
+Derry felt a slight breeze and a snow-white butterfly dried his tear with her silky wing.

-The tiniest bit of pink spotted the butterfly’s wing.
+The tiniest bit of pink spotted the tip of the butterfly’s wing.